QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 - `'Move` can be applied to a limited reference or an object as long as they're variable (ie no constant, no in parameter) and triggers a move operation.
   The result can then ne moved to a limited reference or copied to an object.
-- `'Borrow` can be applied to a variable limited reference and used when valuating a non-limited parameter.

 For example: